beaucharman/parallaxify.js/README.md

   background-attachment : fixed;
 ```

-Any panel that is not to be parallaxified can have a background-attachment of either fixed or scroll.
+Any panel that is not to be parallaxified can have a background-attachment of either `fixed` or `scroll`.